-The Consumer Special Assets Sub-Committee (CSAC) is comprised of members appointed by the CEO and will consist of the Consumer Lending Team Manager, CRA Mgr, Consumer Lending Director and Consumer CO.
+The Consumer Special Assets Sub-Committee (CSAC) is comprised of members appointed by the CEO and will consist of the Chief Credit Officer, Portfolio Credit Officer, CRA Mgr, and the Consumer Lending Director.
 The CEO may appoint other members at their discretion.
-A quorum consists of at least three members that must include either the CRA Mgr or the Consumer CO.
+A quorum consists of at least three members that must include either the CCO, CRA Mgr or the Portfolio Credit Officer.